ghatarAi7/Movie-Rating-Prediction/README.md

 # Movie Rating Prediction with Machine Learning

-## Project Overview
+#Project Overview
-This project aims to predict movie ratings (vote_average) using regression techniques.
-By analyzing the **TMDB 5000 Movie Dataset**, we built a model that can forecast audience reception based on movie attributes like budget, genres, and cast.
+This project was developed as part of the Machine Learning course.
+The primary goal is to predict movie ratings (vote average) by leveraging the TMDB 5000 Movie Dataset.
+By analyzing various movie attributes such as budget, revenue, genres, keywords, cast, and crew, we built and evaluated multiple regression models to forecast audience reception.

+Team Members
+Ghatar Butti Alqhtani

+Abdullah Saad Al-Qarni

+Supervised by: Dr. Ali Falih Al-Shahrani

 ## Methodology
 - **Data Preprocessing:** Merged movie and credits datasets, handled missing values.